benank/jc3mp-voice-chat/README.md

 ## Bugs
 - Media Access Request popup doesn't work quite right, and this will be fixed in a later update by nanos.
 See [here](https://gitlab.nanos.io/jc3mp/bugs/issues/494).
+- Not recommended for production use yet because sometimes microphone streams don't stop when you stop holding down the push to talk key.
+This makes voices global and no longer push to talk.
+I am investigating this issue.

 ## Todo
 - Add a small UI so that players can mute other players, adjust volume, or disable entirely.